Mean dimension explosion of induced homeomorphisms: Basic Definitions

-In this text, we designate as \textit{hyperspace} and \textit{continuum hyperspace}, respectively.
-Always assume that a continuum is not a singleton.
-On both hyperspaces, we consider the Hausdorff metric $d_H$ defined as
+Observe that $\hyp{C}(X) \subset \hyp{K}(X)$.
+In this text, we designate these as the \textit{compacta hyperspace} and the \textit{continuum hyperspace}, respectively.
+We always assume that $X$ is not a singleton.
+In both hyperspaces, we consider the \emph{Hausdorff metric} $d_H$ defined as